Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 ```

 ### Complex Aggregation Query
 The `merge_daily_city_metrics()` function contains a complex aggregation query which is used to join together and aggregate the data from our POS and Weather Source.
-Take a look at the series of complex series of joins and aggregations that are expressed, and how we're leveraging the Snowpark UDF we created in step #5!
+Take a look at the series of complex series of joins and aggregations that are expressed, and how we're even leveraging the Snowpark UDF we created in step #5!

 The complex aggregation query is then merged into the final analytics table using the Snowpark `merge()` method.
 If you haven't already, check out your Snowflake Query history and see which queries were generated by the Snowpark API.
 In this case you will see that the Snowpark API took all the complex logic, including the merge and created a single Snowflake query to execute!